jonodrew/solo-commit/README.md

 # solo-commit
-POC for needing to sign commits
+PoC for needing to sign commits